jstat/jstat/doc/md/linear-algebra.md

 ### angle( arg )

 Compute the angle between two vectors.
+Note that if a matrix is passed, then the first row of the matrix will be used as the vector for angle().

 ## Static Functionality